buren/git-story/README.md

 comment and commit the changes you've made and merge changes made on <target_branch>.
 `<target_branch>` is optional and defaults to 'master'.
 If no merge conflicts, create a pull request.
 Otherwise fix all merge conflicts and run `git done "Fixed merge conflicts for ..."`.
-* `update` pull current branch's remote changes
+* `git update` pull current branch's remote changes
-* `addcom` adds all files and commits them
+* `git addcom` adds all files and commits them
-* `fuckit` commit all files with optional <message> and push current branch.
+* `git fuckit` commit all files with optional <message> and push current branch.
 Default message is 'Update'
-* `push-branch` push the current branch to remote
+* `git push-branch` push the current branch to remote
 * `git browse`  opens the repository on GitHub
 * `git package` Package the project.
 Runs `GS_PACKAGE`
 * `git release` Package the project.
 Runs `GS_RELEASE`